Kenfack Zyczkowski indicator of nonclassicality for two non-equivalent representations of Wigner function of qutrit: Acknowledgments

 \section{Acknowledgments}

-The publication has been prepared with the support of the “RUDN University Program 5-100” (recipient V.A., KZ indicator) and of the grant of plenipotentiary representative of Czech Republic in JINR (symmetry analysis).
+The publication has been prepared with the support of the “RUDN University Program 5-100” (recipient V.A., KZ-indicator) and of the grant of plenipotentiary representative of Czech Republic in JINR (symmetry analysis).